Digital Risk Monitoring Guide: Detect External Threats Early

 Your company’s credentials are being sold on dark web marketplaces right now.
 Your vendors are getting breached.
 Ransomware gangs are announcing they just hit your supply chain.
 And you have no idea.

-When threat actors steal your employees’ credentials or leak your company data, you’ll know within hours, not months.
+When attackers steal your employees’ credentials or leak your company data, you’ll know fast enough to do something about it.

 But what exactly is digital risk monitoring, and how does it work?